-No matter who calls me for training challenges, I would say 80% of my new potential clients have issues with jumping issue when greeting others, whether it be at home, in public on a walk or at a dog-friendly establishment.
-While that doesn’t really surprise me, what does surprise me is how many DON’T see it as a problem or think that all dogs do it.
-What’s even worse is the clients that LOVE the dog jumping on them, however, can’t stand it when they jump on other people.
+No matter who calls me for training challenges, I would say 80% of my new potential clients have issues with jumping when greeting others, whether it be at home, in public on a walk, or at a dog-friendly establishment.
+While that doesn’t surprise me, what does surprise me is how many DON’T see it as a problem or think that all dogs do it.
+What’s even worse is the clients that LOVE the dog jumping on them; however, they can’t stand it when they jump on other people.

 Dogs like clear rules, much like people, when it comes to house rules or boundaries.
-I’m sure that you have been to someone’s house and if the dog jumps on you, you might judge them and assume the dogs have had little to no training.
-That is unless you are one of the few people that loves dogs to jump on them to say hi!
-When meeting other dogs, it is best to not allow them to jump on you, since it teaches that dog that this is okay behavior.
-Most owners are too embarrassed to tell you to not pet them or encourage it.
+I’m sure that you have been to someone’s house, and if the dog jumps on you, you might judge them and assume the dogs have had little to no training.
+That is unless you are one of the few people that love dogs to jump on them to say hi!
+When meeting other dogs, it is best not to allow them to jump on you since it teaches that dog that this is okay behavior.
+Most owners are too embarrassed to tell you not to pet them or encourage them.

 One of my favorite training games is the “You Choose Jumping” Game.
 This gives the dog a very clear choice to make on their own.
-One choice doesn’t work, i.e. jumping, and one choice does work, i.e. not jumping or even better sitting.
-Most of the time when you walk up to a happy social dog, the BEST thing you can give them is your attention and most of the time that is even more valuable than treats!
-Every time someone walks in your home or walks up to your dog, they make a choice.
+One choice doesn’t work, i.e., jumping, and one choice does work, i.e., not jumping or even better sitting.
+When you walk up to a happy social dog, the BEST thing you can give them is your attention, and most of the time, that is even more valuable than treats!
+Every time someone walks into your home or walks up to your dog, they make a choice.
 In the past, jumping USUALLY works because they get attention.
 If you think about it, most people that walk in your door or up to your dog probably still talk to or pet your dog, whether jumping is offensive to them or not, simply because they want to be.

 The “You Choose Jumping” Game

-You are going to have a handler, someone who just holds the leash and look pretty.
+You are going to have a handler, someone who holds the leash and looks pretty.
 They are not to give any instructions to the dog nor talk to the greeter who will be approaching the dog.
-If you don’t have 2 people, just tether the dog to a heavy couch/table leg or a column in your home.
+If you don’t have two people, tether the dog to a heavy couch/table leg or a column in your home.

 The second person will act as the greeter.
 Always start with the least exciting person so that we can set the dog up for success by making it easier for the dog to learn the game and win!

-Gradually we will make this harder, but essentially the greeter will continuously approach the dog.
+Gradually we will make this more challenging, but essentially the greeter will continuously approach the dog.
 Each time the dog jumps up, the greeter walks away.
 If the dog chooses not to jump, or even better sits, they get a treat and attention.
-It’s important the attention isn’t too much or too exciting for the dog because most dogs that are learning to control themselves will jump at the first sign of human attention. ;o) Usually just giving a treat is best at first until they develop this self-control.
+The attention mustn’t be too much or too exciting for the dog because most dogs learning to control themselves will jump at the first sign of human attention. ;o) Usually, just giving a treat is best at first until they develop this self-control.

-The first time a greeter approaches the dog, they don’t say anything, and they walk at a casual normal pace without moving their arms or looking at the dog.
+The first time a greeter approaches the dog, they don’t say anything, and they walk at a casual, average pace without moving their arms or looking at the dog.
 If the dog’s feet leave the ground, they should turn around and walk away immediately.
 Repeat this until they either don’t jump or they choose to sit.
 I’m more lenient at this level.

-At this level the greeter should walk up and talk excitedly to the person in front of them – real or imaginary.
-This is the step that challenges MOST dogs even if they have done well at level 1 and 2.
+At this level, the greeter should walk up and talk excitedly to the person in front of them – real or imaginary.
+This is the step that challenges MOST dogs even if they have done well at levels 1 and 2.
 Be patient and repeat until they succeed.